wchesley/notebook/Proxmox/resize_disk.md

 5. Run `sudo pvresize /dev/sda3` use whatever /dev/sda your root partition is on, check back on `fdisk -l` if you forget.
 6. Run `sudo lvextend -l 100%FREE /dev/mapper/ubuntu--vg-ubuntu--lv` Have LVM consume rest of partition
 7. run `sudo resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv` Have filesystem consume rest of free space.
+   1. **Optionally:** steps 6 & 7 can be combined into one command, like so: `sudo lvextend -r -l 100%FREE /dev/mapper/ubuntu--vg-ubuntu--lv` where the `-r` invokes `resizefs`.
+Run `lvextend -h` for more information.

 Though I'm not 100% on the specifics for any of this, I know it works, have had to resize Plex VM a few times now.

+`- sudo /sbin/lvresize -l +100%FREE /dev/mapper/ubuntu--vg-ubuntu--lv`

+`- sudo /sbin/resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv`

+> As of 1/10/2024, provided LVM is used for file system, I've only had to run the above two commands to expand a disk and host see's changes live.
+Provided the file system is LVM

 ## From PVE Wiki: